Tuomas Kantelinen

-Tuomas Kantelinen (born 22 September 1969 in Kankaanpää) is a Finnish composer.
-He studied composition at the Sibelius Academy with Eero Hämeenniemi.
+Tuomas Kantelinen (born 22 September 1969) is a Finnish composer.
+He was born in Kankaanpää and studied composition at the Sibelius Academy with Eero Hämeenniemi.
 He is best known for his scores for films such as Rukajärven tie, Äideistä parhain, Mindhunters and Mongol.
 He has also composed the opera Paavo the Great.
 Great Race.
 Great Dream, chamber music and orchestral works as well as music for television shows and commercials.